DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

     source /opt/intel/bin/iccvars.sh intel64
     source /opt/intel/bin/iccvars.sh ia32

-To install and make targets, use the make install T=<target> command in the top-level Intel® DPDK directory.
+To install and make targets, use the make install T=<target> command in the top-level DPDK directory.

 For example, to compile a 64-bit target using icc, run: